robert1ridley/document_topic_modelling_with_lda/README.md

     For example, to return the top words for five topics, enter `python models/Lda_from_scratch.py data/no_punc_stop.txt 5`.
     This will output the top 10 words for five topics in the terminal.

+## Finishing Up

-After running the experiments, you can deactivate your virtual environment by entering `deactivate`.
+* After running the experiments in this repository, you can deactivate your virtual environment by entering `deactivate`.